azouzi77/RPI_TFTP/README.md

         __file_exist__ == 0x06

         SendError()
+        IsCritical()
         PrintError()

     Server Side:

     This package is used to get error from the client while the client is transferring a file and exit the communication between them.
 It used also to send error message to the receiver.
+Error message send by this package will be:

         ->not defined (0)
         ->file not found (1)